Faculty Development Opportunities

 Physician Leadership Academy

-The Office of Faculty Affairs offers a biannual Physician Leadership Academy (PLA) to cultivate emerging physician leaders.
-The curriculum combines didactic lectures, small group discussion and a mentored project.
-The program involves one full-day session every two weeks over the course of five months.
+The Office of Faculty Affairs offers a biannual Physician Leadership Academy to cultivate emerging physician leaders.
+The curriculum includes didactic lectures, workshops, small group discussions, and a mentored project.
+The program consists of one full-day session every two weeks over the course of five months.
 Session topics include:

 - Challenging Conversations